Marqui-13/Marqui-13/README.md

-- 👋 Hi, my name is Marqui(Mar-key) and I'm a student in Web Programming & Development at HCC
+- 👋 Hi, my name is Marqui and I'm a student in Web Programming & Development at HCC
 - 👀 I’m interested in Full Stack Web Development, Blockchain Development, and Game Development
 - 🌱 I’m currently learning Vyper, React JS/Native, Next JS, Three JS, TypeScript and improving current known languages(HTML5, CSS3, TailwindCSS, Java, JavaScript, Solidity)
 - 💞️ I’m looking to collaborate on anything that will enhance abilities with current known languages and teach new concepts/languages